websecnl/MagicByteSelector/README.md

 However if you make it ``` GIF87a <?php echo 'test'?> ``` in some cases the web application will think its a GIF and will allow the file to be uploaded!

-This extension will allow you to insert these Magick Bytes straight from burp suite into your request.
+This extension will allow you to insert these Magic Bytes straight from burp suite into your request.

 # Like this extension?